 Jonathan Street is a struggling composer when he meets and marries Annette.
 The problem is that Jonathan was drunk and does not want to be married.
 Annette does go with him to Paris and ...
 See full summary »

 Charming love story set on the Erie Canal in the mid-19th Century.
 A farmer works on the canal to earn money to buy a farm.
 He meets a cook on a canal boat, but she can't even consider ...
 See full summary »

 A comedy about marriage and everything relating to it.
 New York novelist Henry Fonda meets up with an actress, Margaret Sullavan, and the two date and later marry, though neither knows of ...
 See full summary »

-College sweethearts Julie and Ives have planned to marry as soon as school is over.
+College sweethearts Julie and Ives have planned to marry.
 Their plans go amiss when Julie meets a weak writer and runs off to marry him.
 After her husband dies, she's left in Paris, penniless and with a daughter to support.
 She decides to return to her home town with the intent to renew her romance with Ives.
 His family and a scheming co-ed vow to avert a reunion of the two...
 Written by

 Daniel Bubbeo <firstname.lastname@example.org>

 This film was a disappointment at the box office, losing $64,104 (almost $1.1M in 2016).
 See more »

 [she kisses him]

 It wasn't just an impulse, Ives.
 I love you.
 I love you and I couldn't stand it any longer.
 I thought you'd never kiss me.
 Five years on the same road and it just came over me.
 There!
 Had to say it quickly or never.

 O, 'lie, I can't believe it.
 More than I ever expected.
 Julie...
 Julie...